lightningWhite/WeatherAndEMFSensingStation/readme.md

 resistance values in for calculating the wind direction
 * wind.py - Calculates the wind speed

-### Additional Documentation on Primary Weather Station and EMF Sensing Files
+### Additional Documentation on Primary Weather Station and EMR Sensing Files

 #### weather_station.py